 You can comment on the previous entries.

 and check whether you are able to telnet to port 5901

 root@proxy:~# telnet 220.127.116.11 5901 Trying 18.104.22.168...
 Connected to 22.214.171.124.
 Escape character is '^]'.
 RFB 003.008

 If you are not able to connect, make sure that port 5901 is open.

 You can download the VNC client from here

-You will be prompted to enter the vnc password.
-If everything goes well, you will be able to see the kde desktop.
+This prompts you to enter the vnc password.
+If everything goes well, you will be able to see the KDE desktop.

 7. To kill a vnc session, use

 vncserver -kill :1

 Download the GNOME Desktop environment to your server: